flutter/website/src/docs/cookbook/design/drawer.md

 widget in combination with a [`Scaffold`]({{site.api}}/flutter/material/Scaffold-class.html) to create a layout with a Material Design drawer.

-## Directions
+This recipe uses the following steps:

-  1. Create a `Scaffold`
+  1. Create a `Scaffold`.
-  2. Add a drawer
+  2. Add a drawer.
-  3. Populate the drawer with items
+  3. Populate the drawer with items.
-  4. Close the drawer programmatically
+  4. Close the drawer programmatically.

 ## 1. Create a `Scaffold`